skinny85/graalvm-truffle-tutorial/part-07/ReadMe.md

 the implementation will now be stateful -- we need to record the names of the function arguments and the local variables we encounter inside a function definition.
 We do that in the `functionLocals` field.
+To distinguish between function arguments and local variables of functions, we introduce an abstract class, `FrameMember`, with two concrete subclasses, `FunctionArgument` and `LocalVariable`.

-The `frameDescriptor` field is used to create the `FrameSlot`s that actually index inside the `VirtualFrame`.
+The `frameDescriptor` field is used to create the frame slots for the local variables that actually index into the `VirtualFrame`.
+Historically, those indexes were a separate class called `FrameSlot`, but starting with GraalVM version `22`, that class has been removed, and slots are now indexed with integers, the same way function arguments are.
-We need to provide it to the `RootNode` that we use for functions (the [`StmtBlockRootNode` class](src/main/java/com/endoflineblog/truffle/part_07/nodes/StmtBlockRootNode.java)) in order for the frame created by the `CallTarget` wrapping the `RootNode` to have the appropriate size.
+We need to provide the `FrameDescriptor` obtained from the Builder in the `frameDescriptor` field to the `RootNode` that we use for functions (the [`StmtBlockRootNode` class](src/main/java/com/endoflineblog/truffle/part_07/nodes/StmtBlockRootNode.java)) in order for the frame created by the `CallTarget` wrapping the `RootNode` to have the appropriate size.